Make your brand a standout –

 You might think branding is just about looking pretty. it’s not.
 It’s NEVER just about having a cool logo.

 Of course it needs to be cohesive, and beautiful.

 But – the best branding relies on knowing your ideal client intimately, and then strategically addressing their hopes and desires.
 Once you’ve got that info and you’ve got your visuals aligned with that info – your business will naturally grow as a result.

 - and consistency in using it creates memorability – so you’re top of mind when people go looking for the thing they want.

-- projects the vision that’s in your audience’s head when they go looking for the thing they need, so they hone in on it like bees to a flower
+- matches the vision that’s in your audience’s head, so they hone in on it like bees to a flower

 - clearly conveys who you are, what you do and how you help – which stops buyer confusion (note: confused customers don’t buy)